 In the Health Care Access Research and Developmental Disabilities (H-CARDD) program, scientists, clinicians, service providers, policy makers and people with developmental disabilities work together to improve the health and health care of adults with developmental disabilities.

-From 2010-2016 our team has been studying the health and health care of over 66,000 adults with developmental disabilities in Ontario.
+Our team has been studying the health and health care of over 66,000 adults with developmental disabilities in Ontario since 2010.

 March, 2017 New publication: Read "Health profiles and associated service use among adults with HIV and intellectual and developmental disabilities."

 Stay in the loop by subscribing to our newsletter, H-CARDD Connects, click here to sign up!